ibm-cloud-docs/watsonxdata/data_stream_confluent3presto.md

 ### Results
 {: #data_stream_confluent3presto_4}

-You can now query real-time streaming data from Confluent Tableflow using Presto.
+You can now query real-time data from Confluent Tableflow using Presto.
 The tables automatically reflect new messages published to Kafka topics.

 ### Example queries
 {: #data_stream_confluent3presto_5}